convus/convus-browser-extension/README.md

 ### Extension description

-Convus.org lets you review websites that you read so you can track articles that are useful, informative and provide high quality information.
+Convus.org lets you review the websites you read so you can track articles that are useful, informative and high quality.

-This browser extension makes the process of submitting reviews easy and low effort.
+This browser extension makes the process of submitting reviews easy.

-Use control + shift + R to open the review dialog
+Use `control` + `shift` + `R` to open the review dialog

 ### Single purpose description

-Submit reviews of the websites that you read to Convus.org
+Submit a review of the website you are reading to Convus.org

 ### activeTab justification

-Required to get the url and title of the website you are reading, to submit for review.
+Required to get the url and title of the website you are reading, for your review.

-### cookies justification

-Required to authenticate with convus.org

 ---